Coroner's Jury Concludes That Neck

 from a stroke.
 She died from another stroke on September 12.

-causes.
-The issue at the inquest was whether her death was due
+The issue involved was whether her death was due to natural causes

-to natural causes (hardening of the arteries) or an injury to
+(hardening of the arteries) or an injury to an artery caused

 An inquest jury in Ontario can only find one of five one-word